1L Frequently Asked Questions

 - Stop by 25 E. Pearson, Suite 1301

-Symplicity is an internet-based application that manages career services information.
+PEARSON is a database that manages career services information.
 Our office uses it to manage student and alumni information, post jobs, and schedule interviews for our on-campus recruiting program.

-You should begin checking Symplicity periodically in late November to get familiar with it.
-After you return from Christmas break, you should check Symplicity at least twice per week to look for summer opportunities.
+You should begin checking PEARSON periodically in late November to get familiar with it.
+After you return from Christmas break, you should check PEARSON at least twice per week to look for summer opportunities.
 Remember: new opportunities are posted everyday!

 How do I identify law firms to contact about summer jobs?